vcvpaiva/JuanWork/README.md

 First, we want to create representations,  in CNLL-U format (https://universaldependencies.org/format.html) for the sentences/pairs in  https://github.com/vcvpaiva/MathNLI2024-/blob/main/gold-final-0116.txt.

+Second, we want to create Enhanced UDs for thisco corpus.
+We can adapt one of the English models.

+We also need to investigate the quality of the CONLLU that we've got.
+For instance, looking at stats.txt we see that we have 10 "dep" dependencies, this is simply a way of UD saying they don't know what's going on.
+The compounds (61 in total out of 221 mentioned by stats) show that "satisfies/yields" are being considered nouns at least 5 times, which is an error.

 ## Bootstrapping

 You should have Python with version at least 3.3.